 “The elders who are among you I exhort, I who am a fellow elder and a witness of the sufferings of Christ, and also a partaker of the glory that will be revealed.”

 We now come to a new section of 1 Peter dealing with the issues of leadership and “followership.”
-Leadership covers the first four verses.
-Verses five through eleven take up “followership.”
+Leadership covers the first four verses, and verses five through eleven take up “followership.”
 With verse one, Peter begins a section on how believers are to live in the Christian community.

-First, he deals with how the leaders are to operate in the church.
+First, through the Holy Spirit, Peter deals with how the leadership operates in the church.

 “Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine” (1 Timothy 5:17).

 A great many Christians do not acknowledge the idea that anyone is over them in the Lord.
-They do not accept spiritual authority.
-They are spiritual anarchists.
+They do not accept spiritual authority; thus, they are spiritual anarchists.
 That is why some Christians need “admonishing.”